HVML/PurC/README.md

 through some special attributes, such as conditions and loops. virtual DOM technology provides the following benefits:

-1. Because the script does not directly manipulate the real DOM tree.
+1. The script does not directly manipulate the real DOM tree.
 On the one hand, the existing framework simplifies the complexity of front-end development, on the other hand, it reduces the frequent operations on the DOM tree through dynamic modification of page content by optimizing the operation of the real DOM tree, thus improving page rendering efficiency and user experience.
 2. With the virtual DOM technology, the modification of a certain data